is a 1999 novel by author Michael Crichton

 - Justified: the reason the protagonists are sent to the past is that they are experts on exactly that time period.

 - Cloning Blues: How "time travel" works is by disintegrating a person in one universe and essentially making the target universe replicate that body down to the subatomic level - you're no longer you, the person in the "past" isn't you, and the person who come back isn't you, technically.
-Any error in the system will cause trauma to the body or head, which is why Robert de Kere is such a psychopath - he accumulated one too many errors, warping his brain.
+Any error in the system will cause trauma, which is why Robert de Kere is such a psychopath - he accumulated one too many errors, warping his brain.

 - Co-Dragons: De Kere and Sir Guy are this to Lord Oliver.